Origins of the Temperley-Lieb algebra: early history: Schur--Weyl duality

-are a set of defining relations for $\UU$.
-The original definition of $\UU$ is due to \cites{Drinfeld,Jimbo:85}; the version above is the slightly modified one given by Lusztig \cite{Lusztig:89}.
+Our conventions are the same as in \cite{Lusztig:89}, which slightly modified the original definitions of e.g.~\cites{Drinfeld,Jimbo:85}.
 By letting $v$ be an element of the ground field instead of taking it to be an indeterminate, we are following the approach given in the first few chapters of Jantzen's book \cite{Jantzen}; the books \cites{Lusztig,Kassel} are also useful general references.